Adventure therapy is a powerful treatment for breaking restrictive beliefs during addiction recovery.

 However, adventure therapy is a more structured experience than just exploring the great wide outdoors.
 This non-traditional therapy comes in many forms.

-We’ll walk you through all the core elements of adventure therapy for addiction recovery.
+At Next Step Recovery we’ll walk you through all the core elements of adventure therapy for addiction recovery.

 In this article, we’ll explore questions such as: